JoeyDeVries/Lucid/README.md

 irrelevant components and finding a strong balance between well-regarded design patterns and the system's requirements.

-For more information regarding the project: see [joeydevries.com](http://joeydevries.com/portfolio/lucid).
+For more information (including media) regarding Lucid: see [joeydevries.com](http://joeydevries.com/portfolio/lucid) { not yet live }.

 ### Features